Tbrady9/Mobile-Architect-Programming/README.md

 02/21/2023 - Ran into another issue last night where trying to implement requesting permissions caused me to notice that my database
              hadn't been updating in quite some time.
 After hours of searching, I found a few issues with naming and an if statement.
              This version has a working delete function and working permission request toggle.

+02/22/2023 - Final product - Completed the notifications implementation with a customizable setting for when to notify of low inventory.
+              Also performed some random cleanup and organization of the code.